Cosmatesque: Description and early history

+Although the Cosmati family are the eponymous craftsmen of the style, they do not seem to have been the first to develop the art.
+This Italian geometric style was heavily influenced by Byzantine pavements.
+Sometime in the first millennium AD, the Byzantine Empire moved away from the classical antique version of opus tessellatum floor mosaics, in which the patterns are made from small units that are all the same size and shape.
+They developed Anciet Roman opus sectile tecnique and started making geometric floors using carved marble and inlays.
+Examples of such floors have survived in Hagia Sophia in Trabzon, the Monastery of Hosios Loukas, the "Omphalion" mosaic in Hagia Sophia, Istanbul, etc. This style may also be seen in Italy in the pavement of the Benedictine abbey of Monte Cassino (1066–1071), built using workers from Constantinople.

+In 12th Italians began making such floors themselves, improving the technique but retaining the basic principles.

-The Cosmatesque style takes its name from the family of the Cosmati, which flourished in Rome during the twelfth and thirteenth centuries and practiced the art of mosaic.
+The Cosmatesque style takes its name from the family of the Cosmati, which flourished in Rome during the 12th and 13th centuries and practiced the art of mosaic.
 The Cosmati's work is peculiar in that it consists of glass mosaic in combination with marble.
 At times it is inlaid on the white marble architraves of doors, on the friezes of cloisters, the flutings of columns, and on sepulchral monuments.
 Again, it frames panels, of porphyry or marble, on pulpits, episcopal chairs, screens, etc., or is itself used as a panel.
 The colour is brilliant, gold tesserae being freely used.
 While more frequent in Rome than elsewhere in Italy, its use is not confined to that city.
 Among other locations it is found in the Cappella Palatina in Palermo.
 Precisely what its connection may be with the southern art of Sicily has yet to be determined.

 Typical opus alexandrinum guilloche floor in Cosmati style from the Cathedral at Terracina.